blampe/dcagdax/README.md

 Flags:
   --help         Show context-sensitive help (also try --help-long and
                  --help-man).
-  --coin=BTC     Which coin you want to buy: BTC, LTC, or ETH (default 'BTC').
+  --coin=BTC     Which coin you want to buy: BTC, LTC, BCH or ETH (default 'BTC').
   --every=EVERY  How often to make purchases, e.g. 1h, 7d, 3w.
   --usd=USD      How much USD to spend on each purchase.
 If unspecified, the
                  minimum purchase amount allowed will be used.